solo-io/gloo/docs/content/guides/observability/tracing.md

 #### Configuration

-- There are two steps to make tracing available through Gloo:
+There are two steps to make tracing available through Gloo:
-  1. Gloo specify a trace provider in the bootstrap config.
+1. Specify a trace provider in the bootstrap config
-  1. Enable tracing on the listener.
+1. Enable tracing on the listener
-  1. (Optional) Annotate routes with descriptors.
+1. (Optional) Annotate routes with descriptors

 ##### 1. Specify a tracing provider in the bootstrap config